benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q272.png)

-_**Q277:** Any dragon that the longest cumulative freezing duration he froze some dragon is more than 10 times longer than the shortest cumulative freezing duration he froze some dragon_
+_**Q277:** Any dragon that the longest cumulative freezing duration it froze some dragon is more than 10 times longer than the shortest cumulative freezing duration it froze some dragon_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q277.png)